An official website of the United States government

 Command History

 Patrol Squadron (VP) 8 was commissioned as VP-201 in September 1942 in Norfolk, Virginia.
 During World War II, VP-201 flew the sea-based PBM Mariner aircraft, combating German submarines that threatened Allied shipping throughout the Atlantic.
 In June 1947, the squadron completed a homeport change to Quonset Point, Rhode Island, and transitioned to the land-based P-2V Neptune aircraft.
-The squadron was renamed to VP-8 in September 1948, and in October 1962, VP-8 became the first operational P-3 Orion squadron in the U.S. Navy.
+The squadron was renamed to VP-8 in September 1948, and in October 1962, VP-8 became the first operational P-3 Orion aircraft squadron in the U.S. Navy.

 VP-8 operated the venerable P-3 above every ocean for over 50 years, earning a reputation as one of the best Maritime Patrol Aviation (MPA) squadrons.
 During the Cuban Missile Crisis in 1962, VP-8 demonstrated the P-3's superior Anti-Submarine Warfare (ASW) and Anti-Surface Warfare (ASUW) capabilities by tracking Soviet submarines in the Caribbean and Eastern Atlantic.
 Later that decade, VP-8 flew combat missions throughout Southeast Asia in support of the Vietnam War.
 The squadron conducted a homeport change to Naval Air Station (NAS) Brunswick, Maine, in 1971.